lendoo73/Challenge-Project-of-CodeCademy/python/Learn_the_Basics_of_Machine_Learning/Logistic Regression/README.md

 * `y`<sup>`(i)`</sup>: the class of data sample `i`
 * `z`<sup>`(i)`</sup>: the log-odds of sample `i`
 * `h(z`<sup>`(i)`</sup>`)`: the sigmoid of the log-odds of sample `i`, which is the probability of sample `i` belonging to the positive class

+The goal of our Logistic Regression model is to find the feature coefficients and intercept, which shape the logistic function, that minimize log-loss for our training data!